CareerExplorer’s step-by-step guide on how to become an audiologist.

 The best way to prepare for a career in audiology during high school is to take as many science courses in areas like anatomy, physics, and genetics.
 Some schools may offer special-interest or after-school clubs related to science and/or healthcare; these are also opportunities to lay a foundation for college-level studies.

-An undergraduate degree in communications sciences and disorders (CSD) is the most common pathway into audiology graduate programs.
+An undergraduate degree in communicative disorders is the most common pathway into audiology graduate programs.
 Students who earn degrees in other majors may be required to complete prerequisite coursework.

-According to the American Speech-Language-Hearing Association (ASHA), CSD programs typically cover the following subject areas:
+According to the American Speech-Language-Hearing Association (ASHA), communicative disorders programs typically cover the following subject areas:

 General Knowledge, Skills, Aptitudes, and Experiences

-Exposure to the culture of science (e.g., ethics, interdisciplinary research, team science)
+- Exposure to the culture of science (ethics, research, team science)

 Social, Behavioral, Biological, and Physical Science Foundations

-Overview of the clinical process, continuum of service delivery, and evidence-based practices
+- Overview of the clinical process, service delivery, and evidence-based practices

-Co-curricular experiences, such as grand rounds and colloquia, service learning, and undergraduate research
+- Co-curricular experiences, such as service learning and undergraduate research

-Knowledge of clinical, academic, and research careers, including faculty and graduate student research
+- Knowledge of clinical, academic, and research careers

 Admission to a doctoral program is competitive and generally requires:

-a minimum 3.00 grade point average (average GPA for admission may be much higher)
+- a minimum 3.00 grade point average (average GPA may be much higher)

 Graduate study in audiology comprises academic and clinical coursework, as well as clinical practicum experiences.
 The curriculum focuses on the prevention, identification, diagnosis, and evidence-based treatment of hearing, balance, and other auditory disorders.